-- Landing on the whole side of the body at 90 degrees or more to the rear of the shoulder axis - One shoulder and upper back and landing simultaneously on two (2) elbows, two (2) hands or one (1) elbow and one (1) hand. - A score will be given for a whole side of the body landing even when the elbow is out.
+- · Landing more than 90 degrees of the shoulder axis but not on the back. - A score will be given for a whole side of the body landing even when the elbow is out.
 Only the shoulder position must be considered.
-Everything that is out of this range won't get a score. - When the four ippon criteria are not fully achieved.
+Everything that is out of this range will be yuko or no score. - When the four ippon criteria are not fully achieved.